20 No-Code Businesses You Can Launch in 2 Weeks

 8. E-commerce Stores Selling Digital Products

-Selling digital products online has now become a norm and has become super easy to do.
-Think about virtual courses, e-books, digital art, templates, media, articles, software – these are just examples of the products you can profit from having e-commerce stores.
+Selling digital products online has now become the norm and is super easy.
+Think about virtual courses, e-books, digital art, templates, media, articles, and software – these are just examples of the products you can profit from having e-commerce stores.

-Tools like Gumroad and Patreon are useful ones you can utilise for this.
+Tools like Gumroad and Patreon are useful for this.

 9. E-commerce Stores Selling Physical Goods

-Tools like Shopify, Wix, Squarespace, and Webflow are some of the safest options to set up an online shop quickly.
-Shopify has robust back-ends that take care of your inventory and sales data.
-Wix is a more economical option, Squarespace is more user-friendly, and Webflow is more advanced.
+Tools like Shopify, Wix, Squarespace, and Webflow are among the safest options for quickly setting up an online shop.
+Shopify has robust backends that handle your inventory and sales data.
+Wix is more economical, Squarespace is more user-friendly, and Webflow is more advanced.

 10. Job Boards

-With job boards, all can be self-explanatory: build a board, employers pay for listing their open posts, and potential employees use the site to find jobs.
-You can also do design jobs, remote jobs, and healthcare jobs, etc. Learn how to build your job board using DrapCode.
+With job boards, everything can be self-explanatory: build a board, employers pay to list their open posts, and potential employees use the site to find jobs.
+You can also do design, remote, and healthcare jobs, etc. Learn how to build your job board using DrapCode.

 11. Local Directories

-It's always impressive to see the power of no-codes in creating aggregator website types.
-And local directories are one example of how you can easily pull so much information quickly without codes.
+It's always impressive to see the power of no-code in creating aggregator website types.
+And local directories are one example of how you can easily pull so much information quickly without code.

 Your directories would help showcase your locality's workforce with services that are only limited by your imagination.
 Tools like Parsehub, Simplescraper, or Airtable's data fetcher integration are some of the useful ones for this field of endeavour.